cwendorf/BASE/README.md

 ### EASE: Estimation Approach to Statistics with Excel

 [**EASE**](https://cwendorf.github.io/BASE/EASE) is a set of simple Excel spreadsheets that provide real-time calculations of estimation statistics.
 These spreadsheets calculate, test, and plot confidence intervals for means, mean comparisons, and standardized effect sizes.
-Functions and examples are available for different single-factor designs (between-subjects vs. within-subjects) and can take either raw data or summary statistics as input.
+Spreadsheets and examples are available for different single-factor designs (between-subjects vs. within-subjects) and can take either raw data or summary statistics as input.

 > Wendorf, C. A. (2016). *EASE: Estimation Approach to Statistics with Excel* [Excel Spreadsheets]. [https://cwendorf.github.io/BASE/EASE](https://cwendorf.github.io/BASE/EASE)